lino-framework/welfare/docs/tested/debts.rst

 first need to "log in" as user `rolf`:

 >>> ses = settings.SITE.login('rolf')

-The :meth:`login <lino.ui.Site.login>` method doesn't require any password because when somebody has command-line access we trust that she has already authenticated.
-But it has e.g. the effect of switching to that user's language (German here).
-It returns a :class:`BaseRequest <lino.core.requests.BaseRequest>` object which has a :meth:`show <lino.core.requests.BaseRequest.show>` method.

 Here is the textual representation of the "Expenses" panel: